-Electric cars vs petrol cars: What you need to know.
+Electric vehicles (EVs) vs petrol and diesel cars: What you need to know.

 Why compare electric and petrol cars?

-As the planet gets warmer, we’re all thinking about what we can do to make a difference in our daily lives.
-One of the ways we can cut carbon emissions, without changing our day to day too much, is by switching to an electric car.
+As the planet gets warmer, we’re all thinking about what we can do to make a difference in our daily lives and hit our climate goals.
+One of the ways we can cut CO2 emissions (also called greenhouse gas emissions), without changing our day to day too much, is by switching from a petrol car to an electric vehicle.

 However, there’s often confusion around the benefits of switching to an electric vehicle.
 For example will you save money in the long run or where can you get a home charger installed and what will the impact be?

-We’re here to help you get the answers you need and compare electric cars to petrol cars.
+We’re here to help you get the answers you need and help compare electric cars to petrol and diesel vehicles.

 What’s the main difference between an electric and petrol car?